Hughes Airwest: Accidents and incidents

-Hughes Airwest Flight 706
+1971 – Flight 706

-On the evening of Sunday, June 6, 1971, Hughes Airwest Flight 706, a Douglas DC-9-31 collided in mid-air with a U.S. Marine Corps F-4B fighter over southern California near Duarte, killing all 49 people on the Hughes West airliner, and everyone except the radar intercept officer of the F-4.
-Flight 706 had departed Los Angeles, California, for Seattle, Washington, with five intermediate stops, the first in Salt Lake City.
+On the evening of Sunday, June 6, 1971, Flight 706, a Douglas DC-9-31 collided in mid-air with a U.S. Marine Corps F-4B fighter over southern California near Duarte.
+All 49 on the airliner and the F-4 pilot were killed; the sole survivor was the F-4 radar intercept officer.
+Flight 706 had departed Los Angeles for Seattle, with five intermediate stops, the first in Salt Lake City.

-1972 hijacking
+1972 – Flight 800 hijacking

 Two months after the hijacking by D. B. Cooper of Northwest Orient flight 305, Hughes Airwest was the target of a copycat hijacker in early 1972.
 After boarding Flight 800 at McCarran airport in Las Vegas in late morning on Thursday, January 20, 23-year-old Richard Charles LaPoint claimed he had a bomb while the plane was on the taxiway and demanded $50,000 cash, two parachutes, and a helmet.
 When these demands were met, 51 Reno-bound passengers and two flight attendants were released; the DC-9 departed eastward toward Denver, followed by two F-111 aircraft of the U.S. Air Force from nearby Nellis AFB.
 The parachutes were high-visibility and equipped with emergency locator devices.

 Without a coat and in cowboy boots, the hijacker bailed out from the lower aft door over the treeless plains of northeastern Colorado in mid-afternoon.
-He was apprehended a few hours later, with minor injuries and very cold.
+LaPoint was apprehended a few hours later, with minor injuries and very cold.
 The plane, with two pilots and a flight attendant on board, landed safely at Denver's Stapleton airport at 2:55 p.m.
 MST.
-Facing potential death penalty charges for air piracy, the Vietnam veteran, a former U.S. Army paratrooper, was sentenced to forty years, but served less than eight and was released from a halfway house in 1979.
-He died at age 60 in New Hampshire in 2008.
+Facing potential death penalty charges for air piracy, the Vietnam veteran and former U.S. Army paratrooper was sentenced to forty years, but served less than eight, and was released from a halfway house in 1979; he died at age 60 in his native New Hampshire in 2008.